-- 1. The Annual General Meeting of the Company will be held, in a wholly physical format at Hibiscus Room, Ibis Singapore on Bencoolen, 170 Bencoolen Street, Singapore 189657, on Tuesday, 25 April 2023 at 10:00 a.m. (the "AGM") pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020.
-There will be no option for members to participate virtually.
-Printed copies of documents relating to the business of the AGM, which comprise the Company's annual report for the financial year ended 31 December 2022 as well as this Notice of AGM and the accompanying proxy form for the AGM will not be sent to members of the Company.
-Instead, such documents will be made available to members of the Company solely by electronic means via publication on (i) the SGXNet at the URL https://www.sgx.com/securities/company-announcements; and (ii) the Company's website at the URL https://www.stlanticnavigation.com. - 2.
-If a member wishes to submit questions related to the resolutions tabled for approval at the AGM, prior to the AGM, all questions must be submitted by no later than 5:00 p.m. on 17 April 2023 through email to agm2022@amguae.net and provide the following particulars, for verification purpose: - full name as it appears on his/her/its CDP and/or SRS share records; - NRIC/Passport/UEN number; - contact number and email address; and - the manner in which you hold in the Company (e.g. via CDP and/or SRS).
+- 1. The AGM of the Company will be held, in a wholly physical format at Jasmine Room, Ibis Singapore on Bencoolen, 170 Bencoolen Street, Singapore 189657, on Monday, 29 April 2024 at 10:00 a.m..
+There will be no option for members to participate virtually. - 2.
+If a member wishes to submit questions related to the resolutions tabled for approval at the AGM, prior to the AGM, all questions must be submitted by no later than 5:00 p.m. on 19 April 2024 through email to agm2023@amguae.net and provide the following particulars, for verification purpose: - full name as it appears on his/her/its CDP and/or SRS share records; - NRIC/Passport/UEN number; - contact number and email address; and - the manner in which you hold in the Company (e.g. via CDP and/or SRS).